-68. Name some features of the Linux OS?
+68. Name some features of the Linux OS

 70. What is Zombie Process?

 The Zombie process execution is completed but data exists in the table of the process.
 It happens for the child process as the parent process requires to read the status of the child process.
-When it is done using the wait system call, the zombie process is the exit from the table of process.
-It is called Zombie Process
+When it is done using the wait system call, the zombie process is the exit from the table of processes.
+It is called the Zombie Process

 71. In Linux, what is the Process Management System Calls?

 The System Calls to handle the process are: